ipfabric/docs/docs/IP_Fabric_Settings/Discovery_and_Snapshots/Global_Configuration/jumphost.md

 1. Log in to the **virtual machine's CLI** with the `osadmin` account.

 2. Filter out the **jumphost** services with the `systemctl | grep ipf-jumphost` command.
-Each configured jumphost has its own ID.
+Each configured jumphost has its own `ID`.

    ```shell
    osadmin@Appliance-5:~$ systemctl | grep ipf-jumphost